bradgarropy/bradgarropy.com/content/pages/resume/index.md

 -   Blog with embedded CMS.
 -   Developed with Gatsby and React, hosted on Netlify.

+[⏱ murphy][murphy]

+-   Specialized CrossFit Murph timer.
+-   Scales and saves workouts.
+-   Built with Svelte, Tailwind CSS, FaunaDB, and Netlify.
+-   Released on the [Google Play Store][murphy-app].

 [🥪 adobe lunch][adobe-lunch]

 -   Lunch spot picker for my coworkers.